 Sunshine Blind was a second-wave gothic rock band from central New Jersey.
 They formed in 1991 (the year that punk broke!) and released three albums before breaking up in 2003.

-The music they produced was usually fast, energetic and intricately crafted by the lineup, which consisted of the standard drum machine and bassist, but also two lead guitarists.
+The music they produced was usually fast, intense, fierce, energetic and intricately crafted by the lineup, which consisted of the standard drum machine and bassist, but also two lead guitarists.
 Those two, Caroline Blind (née Bokman) and CWHK, were the only two members to stay with the band for its entire career.
 Caroline was the singer; CWHK, as mentioned, was the lead guitarist and studio producer, and also handled synth programming; the band's first album, 1995's Love The Sky To Death, also featured bassist Cousin Al and no live drummer—CWHK, again, stepped up to sequence the electronic drums.

 After the release of their first album, Sunshine Blind did what they could to tour as extensively as they could.
 All of them also held day jobs, not having found being rock stars particularly lucrative.
 Nevertheless, in 1996, the album Liquid followed.
 During these tours, live drummers Geoff Bruce and Gregg Ziemba joined the band for live shows, but didn't play on any of the albums.
 Prior to this album, original bassist Cousin Al departed for whenever the Cousin Als of this world end up.
 He was replaced by J.T.
 Murphy.